Ironhorse Youth Music is excited to work with these amazing staff members in the 2022-2023 season!

 Kevin Cleary has directed the C.R.
 Anderson Middle School Orchestras (grades six through eight) since 2005.
 In that time he also taught choir (sixth, seventh, and eighth grade, but only one or two classes a year), wrote and taught the Music and Technology curriculum, and helped develop the MET Live in Schools program within the Helena School District.

-In all his work with Helena students, though, it is activities outside of school hours that are most exciting.
-Mr. Cleary started the Extra-Curricular Orchestra in 2005-2006 to provide after school enrichment for middle school string players, and it has been exciting to watch the organization grow and evolve into what has been known as the Helena Youth Orchestra since 2011-2012.
-After partnering with the Myrna Loy in 2017, HYO expanded ensemble opportunities for students and our staff continue to think about all the future could bring!
+In all his work with Helena students, though, it is activities outside of school hours that are often most exciting.
+Mr. Cleary started the Extra-Curricular Orchestra in 2005-2006 to provide after school enrichment for middle school string players, and it has been exciting to watch the organization grow and evolve into Ironhorse Youth Music.

-Mr. Cleary has made Helena his home for 19 years, along with his partner in music and in life, Emily.
+Mr. Cleary has made Helena his home for over 20 years, along with his partner in music and in life, Emily.
 They both enjoy time with their three children, Owen, Áine, and Elliot, in and around Helena and all its natural beauty.

 Jason Callon has lived with his wife, Katy and two children in Helena since 2012.
 He has a BA in Music with concentrations in composition and percussion performance from Saint Martin’s University in Lacey, WA.
 He graduated in 2005 and has a wide range of musical experience, including rock, funk, and jazz drum set, classical percussion, marching percussion, choir, mallets, and guitar.
 He currently teaches private lessons, is the Music Director at Our Redeemer’s Lutheran Church, and runs a small AV equipment rental business.